functionless/eventual-website/advanced-docs/tutorial-2/bank-account.md

 });
 ```

 The purpose of this wrapping is to allow the use of Eventual's `workflow` primitive to reliably orchestrate the transfer process.
-Since workflows cannot directly interact with databases, the activity wrapper enables the workflow to indirectly access the database through these functions.
+Since workflows cannot directly interact with databases, the task wrapper enables the workflow to indirectly access the database through these functions.

 To illustrate the necessity a workflow, let's first consider what might happen if we were to implement the transfer process directly within the API handler.